+The section does not apply to public street lighting or sports field lighting.
 The mounting height of a fixture is to be measured from finished grade to the fixture lens or luminous opening.
 Pole bases shall be finished in a dark and non-reflective fashion.
 No portion of any fixture that is attached to a wall that is common with another property shall be allowed to protrude above the top of the wall.
 See Lighting Standards Matrix chart later in this section for additional fixture information.